EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 For lunch I had Buffalo Wild Wings and then for dinner I had some pizza.
 I'm still traveling so, no soylent for me.

+### Day 543

+Breakfast had eggs on toast, then I had mediterrean food for lunch with my vegan friend.
+Then after a long plane ride home I had some soylent for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/